srinathln7/just-dsa/back-tracking/generate-all-subsets/README.md

-# Backtracking
+# Superset

-Given an array of distinct integers `nums`, return all possible subsets (the power set).
-The solution should not contain any duplicate subsets.
+Given a set of distinct integers, nums, return all possible subsets (the power set).

+## Intuition
+To generate all possible subsets, we can use a depth-first search (DFS) approach.
+At each step, we have two choices: include the current element in the subset or exclude it.
+We recursively explore both options until we reach the end of the array.

 ## Approach

-The problem can be solved using backtracking, a technique that systematically searches through all possible solutions to find the optimal one.
-In this approach, we recursively build subsets by including or excluding each element in the array.

-1. Implement a backtracking function `dfs` that recursively generates subsets.
-2. Initialize an empty `result` slice to store the subsets.
-3. Iterate through the elements of the input array `nums`.
+1. Define a function `dfs` to perform the depth-first search.
+The function takes an integer `i` representing the current index in the array.
+2. If `i` equals the length of the array `nums`, it means we have processed all elements, so we append a copy of the current subset to the result.
+3. Otherwise, we have two choices:
+   - Include the current element `nums[i]` in the subset.
+Append `nums[i]` to `subset`, then recursively call `dfs(i + 1)`.
-4. In each iteration, include the current element in the subset and recursively call `dfs` with the updated subset and the next index.
+   - Exclude the current element `nums[i]` from the subset.
+Skip appending `nums[i]` to `subset` and recursively call `dfs(i + 1)`.
-5. After the recursive call, backtrack by removing the last element from the subset to explore other possibilities.
-6. Append the subset to the `result` slice after each recursive call.
+4. Initialize an empty subset and start the DFS traversal from index 0.
-7. Return the `result` slice containing all possible subsets.
+5. Return the resulting array of subsets.

 ## Time Complexity

-The time complexity of the backtracking algorithm is O(2^N), where N is the number of elements in the input array `nums`.
-This is because each element can either be included or excluded in a subset, resulting in a total of 2^N possible subsets.
+The time complexity of this approach is O(2^N), where N is the number of elements in the input array.
+This is because each element has two choices: either to include it or exclude it from a subset, and there are 2^N possible subsets.

 ## Space Complexity

-The space complexity is O(N * 2^N), where N is the number of elements in the input array `nums`.
-This space is required to store all possible subsets generated during the backtracking process.
+The space complexity is O(N * 2^N), where N is the number of elements in the input array.
+This is because there can be a maximum of 2^N subsets, each containing up to N elements.

 ## Remark